It is imperative to understand the parts of a speaker since it helps to demonstrate how speaker specifications compare to each other.

 Knowing this helps to visualize what differences count on a different type of speaker for space.

-All speakers share the same basic speaker parts and those are the driver, enclosure, diaphragm, cone, voice coil, dust cap, spider, surround, driver diaphragm, basket, gasket, magnet, and assembly.
+All speakers share the same essential speaker parts, and those are the driver, enclosure, diaphragm, cone, voice coil, dust cap, spider, surround, driver diaphragm, basket, gasket, magnet, and assembly.

 A loudspeaker is defined as the sound driver or driver.